koraykoca/Python-Notes-Tips/README.md

 * type(object_name): get type of the object
 * isinstance(object_name, object_type): to test type of an object
 * issubclass(object_type, object_type): to test whether a class is a subclass of another class
+* isnumeric(): method, to check whether all the characters of the string are numeric characters or not

 Function parameters: When you define a function, you use parameters. (formal parameters) Function arguments: When you call a function, you pass arguments (values). (actual parameters)